-It was Margaret Thatcher’s so-called cure of ‘British Disease’ (mitigation of the powers of Unions, privatization of state-owned enterprises, cuts in welfare spending) that started the free-market wave which was eventually foisted upon many developing countries, oftentimes, against their will.
+It was Margaret Thatcher’s cure of the British disease that started the free-market wave.
+Several years later, the free-market model was foisted upon developing world, oftentimes, against their will.

 Chang also berates the manager-shareholder alliance and how it works to the long-run disadvantage of corporations.
 Shareholders are always a happy lot as long as their dividends show an upward trend even if this happens at the expense of minimizing corporate investment.

 Not surprisingly, free-market ideologues brand the 2008 crisis and subsequent Government interventions as a small blemish in an otherwise perfect free-market universe.
-Talk about circumventing your own article of faith!

 Policy-makers have failed to manage the cascading of wealth redistribution downward, thus, inadvertently catalyzing a flywheel effect (rich becoming richer and the poor, poorer).

 Yes, there are some parts that are not quite beyond reproach and may temper your enthusiasm towards this book.
-Still, I’d say that positives in the book quite outweigh the negatives.
+Still, I’d say that positives in 23 things they don’t tell you about Capitalism quite outweigh the negatives.

 This book is a great investment for anyone who seeks to understand capitalism in its actual form, not the way it’s been portrayed by free-market economists and politicians over the years.